 The single biggest problem of affirmative action programs is the substantial record of controversial outcomes that those programs have resulted in, including harm done to intended beneficiaries.
 The theoretical criticism is that affirmative action is a "mismatch" for the real-world context of U.S. education institutions and work environments.
 In fact, evidence shows that though African Americans are more likely to enter college than are Caucasians of similar underrepresented backgrounds, they will attain far lower grades, ranking toward the bottom of a school program.
 Failure to matriculate among African American students given affirmative action priority from underrepresented communities are far more likely to drop out.
 Racial preference policies do not account for the complexities of poverty nor issues of self-confidence once on campus in an entirely different community from the one they came from.

 The mismatch effect happens when a school extends to an admissions preference based on affirmative action, or because of a student's athletic prowess, or family legacy connection to the school, and a student finds their academic preparation has been inadequate in comparison to that of classmates.
 Affirmative action, then, is intended to protect the rights of minority students or junior employees, yet does not benefit them insofar that it does not prepare them for the opportunity.

 If you have inquiries about Affirmative Action laws, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.